Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

-\begin{proof} Let $E'=(C', V')$ be the election constructed in the proof for Lemma~\ref{lem:2-approval-ccdc}.
-It suffices to use the same proof as for Lemma~\ref{lem:2-approval-ccdc} except that now for each voter~$v_i\in V'$ we introduce a group of $t-2$ new dummy candidates, $d^i_1, d^i_2, \ldots, d^i_{t-2}$, that are ranked first, and for each such introduced group, we introduce one yet two new dummies, $c^i_1$ and $c^i_2$, and $\|V'\|-1$~voters with preference order of the form (we write $D_i$ to refer to the preference order~$d^i_1 \pref d^i_2 \pref \ldots \pref d^i_{t-2}$):
+\begin{proof} Let $E'=(C', V')$ be the election constructed in the proof for Theorem~\ref{lem:2-approval-ccdc}.
+One can use the same proof as for Theorem~\ref{lem:2-approval-ccdc} except that now for each voter~$v_i\in V'$ we introduce a group of $t-2$ new dummy candidates, $d^i_1, d^i_2, \ldots, d^i_{t-2}$, that are ranked first, and for each such introduced group, we introduce two new dummies, $c^i_1$ and $c^i_2$, and one voter with preference order of the form (we write $D_i$ to refer to the preference order~$d^i_1 \pref d^i_2 \pref \ldots \pref d^i_{t-2}$):

 These voters ensure that none of the new dummy candidates can be deleted without increasing the score of the highest-scoring blocker candidate.
-If a score of a highest-scoring blocker candidate increases, then the preferred candidate has no longer any chance of winning.
-If none of the new dummy candidate can be deleted, then the correctness proof works the same as the one given for Lemma~\ref{lem:2-approval-ccdc}.
+If a score of a highest-scoring blocker candidate increases, then the preferred candidate no longer has any chance of winning.
+If none of the new dummy candidates can be deleted, then the correctness proof works the same as the one given for Theorem~\ref{lem:2-approval-ccdc}.

 The number of voters is still polynomially bounded by the clique order~$h$. \end{proof}